vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/leidecker.md

 The second method, which, to be sure, is rather subordinate in our text, being hinted at only in occasional suggestions, is that of the mantras.
 He who learns to use the magic formulae through a teacher and acquires thereby mantravīrya, mantra power-because the formulas are composed of the syllables representing the cosmic elements, i.e., the

-'In the Sivasūtravimars'ini, ic, Ksemaraja's commentary to the fundamental work on Kashmir Shivaism, this problem is treated inuch more in detail.
+'In the Sivasūtravimarś'ini, ic, Ksemaraja's commentary to the fundamental work on Kashmir Shivaism, this problem is treated inuch more in detail.

 16